 No Woman No Cry became a rallying point for anti-racist activism, and continues to be exhibited at major UK galleries in the context of remembrance and ongoing social change.
 It is a vital piece of art in the tapestry of UK political and social history, which often ignores the pain of black people in its memorials.

-Oil paint, acrylic paint, graphite, polyester resin, printed paper, glitter, map pins and elephant dung on canvas - Tate Britain
+Oil paint, acrylic paint, graphite, polyester resin, printed paper, glitter, map pins and elephant dung on canvas - Collection of the Tate, United Kingdom